After Dorian's direct hit on Bahamas, a scene of 'total devastation'

 Full coverage: Latest stories and video on Hurricane Dorian

-It wasn’t clear if there had been injuries or fatalities, but D'Aguilar said it was the government’s top concern.
+The country’s ministry of health said there had been no reported deaths Sunday on Great Abaco, according to the state-owned broadcaster ZNS Bahamas.
+But D'Aguilar said this was the government’s top concern.
 (D'Aguilar is a relative of an author of this article)

 “We are very very frightened about potential loss of life,” D'Aguilar said.

-The country's minister of foreign affairs, Darren Henfield, told the state-owned broadcaster ZNS Bahamas that authorities rescued people from damaged buildings during a three-hour lull in the storm.
+The country's minister of foreign affairs, Darren Henfield, told ZNS Bahamas that authorities rescued people from damaged buildings during a three-hour lull in the storm.

 Most were taken to a government center that was operating as a shelter, he told the broadcaster.